Margaret Randall: Biography

-Two of Randall’s photographs are in the Capitol Collection at the Round House in Santa Fe, New Mexico.
+Two of Randall’s photographs are in the Capitol Collection at the New Mexico State Capitol in Santa Fe.
 In 2017 she was awarded a medal for Literary Achievement by the state of Chihuahua, Mexico, in 2019 Poesía en Paralelo Cero gave her its Poet of Two Hemispheres Prize, and Casa de las Américas in Cuba gave her its prestigious Haydée Santamaría medal.
 That same year the University of New Mexico awarded her its Doctor Honoris Causa in Letters.
 In 2020 she won AWP’s George Garrett prize and Chapman University’s Paulo Freire distinction.

-Randall's four children are Gregory (1960), Sarah (1963), Ximena (1964), and Ana (1969).
+Randall's four children are Gregory (born 1960), Sarah (born 1963), Ximena (born 1964), and Ana (born 1969).
 Her ten grandchildren are: Lía, Martín, Daniel, Ricardo, Sebastián, Juan, Luis Rodrigo, Mariana, Eli and Tolo.
 She has two great grandchildren: Guillermo and Emma Nahui.

 The desert of the U.S. Southwest is her spiritual home, and ancient ruins—here and in other parts of the world—are increasingly her greatest source of inspiration.